-Red Hat was one of the first companies to work with Google on Kubernetes, even prior to launch, and has become the 2nd leading contributor to Kubernetes upstream project.
-Google donated the Kubernetes project to the newly formed Cloud Native Computing Foundation in 2015.
+Red Hat was one of the first companies to work with Google on Kubernetes, even prior to launch, and has become the 2nd leading contributor to the Kubernetes upstream project.
+Google donated the Kubernetes project to the newly formed Cloud Native Computing Foundation (CNCF) in 2015.

 What can you do with Kubernetes?

 More broadly, it helps you fully implement and rely on a container-based infrastructure in production environments.
-And because Kubernetes is all about automation of operational tasks, you can do many of the same things that other application platforms or management systems let you do, but for your containers.
+And because Kubernetes is all about automation of operational tasks, you can do many of the same things other application platforms or management systems let you do—but for your containers.